- string

 Greater Than (>)

-operator filters keys whose value is greater than the given literal.
+operator filters keys whose values are greater than the given literal.

 It is applicable to number values.